Blog

 In problems you are having contacts and interactions, you could use the methods below:

-too many attempts made for this increment abaqus
+abaqus too many attempts made for this increment

 • If the two previous methods didn’t work out for you, you can change your solver from Standard to Explicit and apply the proper changes in the Interaction and Load modules due to the Explicit solver.
 Oh, don’t forget to define the Density if you’re using the Explicit solver.